Covid 19 coronavirus: Struggling general practices handed financial lifeline by Ministry of Health

 The money was being sent to public health organisations on Tuesday, Baddock said, and they would be handing it on to their general practices today.

+"There is a very active piece of work to both quantify where practices are struggling financially and to help provide support, so that work is well under way."

+The first payment for GPs had already been sent to help them with their Covid-19 response, Bloomfield said.
+"There is further work on sustainability that will be landing this week."

-If the lockdown continued past four weeks she expected there would be further discussion about ongoing support.
+Baddock told the Herald if the lockdown continued past four weeks she expected there would be further discussion about ongoing support.

 After the lockdown some of those costs would stay higher than normal.